HackYourFuture/Fellowship/README.md

 - To support HYF graduates in the building of a portfolio project to be added to their CV (and impress prospective employers!)
 - To enable Fellowship Mentors to further develop/practice their leadership & coaching abilities and create a positive impact on society by helping others.

-## Learning objectives for students:
+## Learning objectives for trainees:
 - Get further accustomed to meetings, stand-ups, and code reviews/feedback.
 - Practice English and online collaboration.
 - Revise and implement concepts learned throughout the program.
 For more information, check our curriculum.